-If you are looking for somewhere off the beaten path and away from the tourist hot spots, add Tembeling on your Nusa Penida list of things to do.
+If you are looking for somewhere off the beaten path and away from the tourist hot spots, add Tembeling to your Nusa Penida list of things to do.

 Tembeling is on the west coast of Nusa Penida.
-And is around 45 minutes ride from Toya Pakeh harbour, the main tourist strip in the north.
-Just to give a perspective, to cruise across the island it takes roughly an hour.
-Road infrastructure is improving fast on Nusa Penida.
+And is around 45 minute ride from Toya Pakeh harbour, the main tourist strip in the north.
+Just to give a perspective, to cruise across the island takes roughly an hour.
+Road infrastructure is improving fast in Nusa Penida.
 But still many side streets leading to the hot spots have a few rough patches.
 While you plan your day, allow extra time for the bumpy parts.

 TIP: Google Maps in Nusa Penida is outdated and many times took us to the wrong entry point.
 Tembeling was one of them.
 We were first lead to a dead end road where a local offered to take us to Tembeling for a fee.
 We turned and were yet again led to another place which wasn’t the right entry point.
 Here we decided to dump our scooter and continue on foot through the jungle.
 It only took us a 15 minutes trek to finally reach the official path downhill.
 Unless you’re into a little adventure, avoid reaching Tembeling entry point with Google Maps.
 Google takes you further away from the official entry so keep your eyes open before actually reaching the final destination.

 Tembeling is a retreat away from the popular and sometimes crazy tourist hot spots.
 The park looks like it just popped out of a fairy tale.
 Dense jungle nestles natural pools and places of worship are surrounded by cliffs.